List of Monster High characters: Gooliope Jellington

 Gooliope Jellington (voiced by Julie Maddalena Kliewer) is the creation of an unnamed scientist.

 Gooliope's biological parents are unknown (possibly one of them being the Blob), and she was created as experiment #816 in batch #8708, in an unnamed lab by a scientist that signs as R.S.
-The scientist thought that a lab wasn't the right place to raise a baby, considering that as an experiment, she would be constantly tested on.
+The scientist thought that a lab was not the right place to raise a baby, considering that as an experiment, she would be constantly tested on.
 So Gooliope was left as a baby in a jar at a traveling circus called the Freak du Chic.
 Adopted by the ringmaster and his wife, she started to grow and grow until she outgrew the jar and was eventually put inside the circus tent, where she grew both in size and in age, cared for by the circus crew.
 Since then, she has helped on shows and participated in some herself, and is also on a mission to find her heritage.
 Because she does not know her 'real' family, she gets sad when she witnesses other people having fun with their families and sometimes forgets that her 'real' family is the Freak Du Chic crew, who have always cared for her.

 Eventually, she came across Monster High on one of the circus stops and attends as a student when the circus is on break.

 She has blonde hair with pink streaks, blue eyes, and pink skin.
 She is among the tallest ghouls in school, standing at 15 feet tall, and comes from the nomadic Freak du Chic lifestyle where she had worked in the circus and its Scarnivals as the ringmaster.
 Her outfits consist of a red, yellow, and black dress with circus motifs, a black-and-white belt, and shredded underskirt.
 She wears a gold calliope headband, and her pink shoes have a carousel styled heel.
 She was the featured character in the Freak du Chic webisodes.
 Her doll was released in 2015 for the Freak du Chic line.